• Home

 A 5-point frequency scale measures the frequency of a particular behavior or experience.
 The scale includes five response options, ranging from 1 to 5.
 It is widely used in research and evaluation contexts to measure attitudes, beliefs, behaviors, and experiences quantitatively.

-What is an example of frequency in 7-point Likert scale?
+What is a 3-point frequency Likert scale?

 Wrap Up